In a regular relationship texting isn’t something you think about, you just do it. But long-distance relationships are

 While there aren’t universal rules for texting in a long-distance relationship, you can make a few rules of your own with your long-distance partner.

 Here are some examples of the things you can agree on when it comes to texting:

 - Keep your texts short.

-- Don’t expect a response straight away unless you agreed to have a texting session.
+- Don’t expect a response straight away unless you agree to have a texting session.

 - Avoid texting during working hours unless it’s an emergency.

 Texting in a long-distance relationship is an easy way to keep in touch.
 However, texting can negatively affect your relationship if you text too much or ignore your partner’s texts.

 To make the most of texting in your long-distance relationship, agree on the best time to text each other and set a limit of how much you text.
 Decide together what kinds of things are okay to text and what things you should discuss on the phone or during video calls.

 You should take time and care when writing texts because it’s so easy to misinterpret text messages and this can create problems.
 Texting should be fun and interesting.
-If you are seeing it a chore, you won’t want to talk as much.
+If you see it as a chore, you won’t want to talk as much.
 You can always check out texting games to play with your long-distance partner.